Dove's Nest Training Opportunities

 - Leah Rediger, PhD, director of Religious and Spiritual Life at Doane University; Crete, NE

-- Charles Jantzi, PsyD, professor at Messiah College, licensed psychologist; Maytown, PA.
+- Charles Jantzi, PsyD, licensed psychologist; Maytown, PA.

 As a nonprofit ministry, Dove's Nest relies solely on charitable gifts, grants, and honoraria to fund our work.
 When extensive travel is required, we request travel reimbursement and also seek to open the event to all faith communities within proximity of the hosting site in an effort to maximize our reach in that geographic area.
 Click here for our suggested honorarium and travel reimbursement guidelines.